hariclerry/mediawiki/tests/playwright/Report.md

 WebdriverIO also presents some cons such as;

-- Additional effort to set up browser driver with selenium-standalone or ChromeDriver.
+- Additional effort to set up browser driver with selenium-standalone or ChromeDriver especially in v5 and below.
-- Must run with WDIO to debug.
+- Much slower compared to frameworks like Playwright and Puppeteer.

+To explore more WebdriverIO capabilities, you can check out the WebdriverIO and [MediaWiki documentation](https://www.mediawiki.org/wiki/Selenium).

 ## Playwright

 Playwright is a Node.js library to automate Chromium, Firefox, and WebKit with a single API.
-Playwright is known for the following capability;

-- Test across all modern browsers: Single API to automate Chromium, Firefox and WebKit.
-- Use in your preferred language: Use the Playwright API in JavaScript & TypeScript, Python, C# and Java.
-- Automate without trade-offs: Capable automation for single-page apps that rely on the modern web platform.

-The above points are just a few capabilities.
-To explore more on Playwright capability, you can check out the Playwright documentation and my [MediaWiki Core fork](https://github.com/hariclerry/mediawiki/tree/master/tests/playwright).

-While working with Playwright for the past two months, it has come across as easy to install and setup.
+While working with Playwright for the past few months, it has come across as easy to install and setup.
 The package takes care of installing all the browsers (Chromium, Firefox, and WebKit).
 Capturing screenshots is an out-of-the-box experience.
 However, video recording requires separate installation of [playwright-video and ffmpeg](https://playwright.tech/blog/record-your-browser-tests-with-playwright) but they all blend in with Playwright seamlessly.

-Below are some of the benefits I have experienced and seen while using Playwright;

-- Console debug option which is very useful in an event when tests are failing with no clear error messages.
-- Scenarios that span multiple pages, domains, and iframes.
-- Auto-wait for elements to be ready before executing actions (like click, fill).
-- Intercept network activity for stubbing and mocking network requests.
-- Seamless integration with Jest.

 ### Sample Playwright Code